ExpediaGroup/feast/java/CONTRIBUTING.md

 2. Developing on Feast Java Client with Maven:

-Note that the feast-datatypes library contains a symlink to the proto definitions, therefore you may need to build this folder for type hinting.
+Note that the feast-datatypes library contains a symlink to the proto definitions, therefore you may need to build this folder to generate proto sources.

 Optionally add -Dgpg.skip if you want to skip signing(for local development)